Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/sample-controls/linear-input-control.md

   private labelElement: HTMLLabelElement;
   // input element that is used to create the range slider private inputElement: HTMLInputElement;
-  // reference to the control container HTMLDivElement
+  // Reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
-  // reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
+  // Reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
   // Event Handler 'refreshData' reference private _refreshData: EventListenerOrEventListenerObject;